nearform/mercurius-apollo-tracing/README.md

   schema,
   resolvers,
   graphiql: true
-}) // must be done before registering mercuriusMetrics
+}) // must be done before registering mercuriusTracing

-app.register(mercuriusMetrics, {
+app.register(mercuriusTracing, {
   apiKey: 'your:Api:Key', // replace 'your:Api:Key' with the one from apollo studio
   graphRef: 'yourGraph@ref' // replace 'yourGraph@ref'' with the one from apollo studio })